 Home to one of the world’s largest freshwater aquariums, the steepest incline railway in the world and the country’s largest underground waterfall, Chattanooga has a lot to offer, especially for outdoor enthusiasts.
-A vibrant landscape of natural scenery, you’ll find a charming riverfront, leafy parks and plenty of outdoor adventures to partake in, while this laid-back city in Tennessee also showcases a collection of historic attractions and excellent museums.
+A vibrant landscape of natural scenery, you’ll find a charming riverfront, leafy parks and plenty of outdoor adventures to partake in, while this top vacation destination in Tennessee also showcases a collection of historic attractions and excellent museums.
 Read on to discover some of the best things to do in Chattanooga.

 YOU'RE ALL SET!

 Look out for our newsletters in your inbox soon.